-<explain that we have two subsections, one per use case>
+Here we have two examples, the first returning all available attributes, and the second returning a specified selection of attributes.

 B.X5.1 Return All Attributes

 This example illustrates a request to retrieve an existing modality performed procedure step in JSON returning all attributes.
-Continuation of previous examples.
+It is a culmination of the previous examples as given in B.X2-B.X4 in which all attributes that have been added are returned here.

-GET /radiology/modality-performed-procedure-steps/1.2.12345678.987654?includefield=all HTTP/1.1
+GET /radiology/modality-performed-procedure-steps/ 1.2.250.1.59.40211.12345678.987654?includefield=all HTTP/1.1